Appendix - G: Graduate Faculty Membership & Associate Membership

 Rights and Responsibilities

 Associate membership is granted for specific activities that should be requested explicitly.
 Possible activities are teaching graduate (500 and 600 level) courses, serving on program of study committees of master’s and Ph.D. students, and other activities that are relevant to the program for which the faculty member has been nominated.
 These activities must be consistent with the faculty member’s Position Responsibility Statement.
-Depending on the highest degree held by an associate member, s/he may co-chair a master’s or doctoral program of study committee if a full member of the graduate faculty serves as a co-chair.
+Depending on the highest degree held by an associate member, they may co-chair a master’s or doctoral program of study committee if a full member of the graduate faculty serves as a co-chair.
 To serve as co-chair, an associate graduate faculty member must comply with ISU's Conflict of Interest and Commitment Policy, Procedures, and applicable management plan.
 A member of the graduate faculty whose highest degree is a master’s may not co-chair doctoral committees.
-An associate member may individually chair a POS committee for master’s programs not titled master of science or master of arts.
+An associate member may individually chair a POS committee for master’s programs not requiring a thesis.
 An associate member of the graduate faculty is eligible to serve as Director of Graduate Education of only coursework-only master’s programs and Director of Certificate Studies in graduate certificate programs.
 Non-ISU associate graduate faculty members cannot individually chair a POS committee, nor may they serve as DOGE.

 G.3 Nonmembers of the Graduate Faculty